haskell/hie-bios/README.md

 The component syntax `"lib:hie-bios"` refers to the library of the package `hie-bios`.
 For a complete reference of the component syntax, we refer to the [documentation](https://cabal.readthedocs.io/en/stable/nix-local-build.html?highlight=component#cabal-v2-build).

-Note that `cabal` and `stack` have different way of specifying their components.
+Note that `cabal` and `stack` have different ways of specifying their components.

 If we only specify a single component, then we can only load source files from this component.
-This is unsatisfactory, we want to be able to navigate our project freely, and work on multiple components (test-suite, library, executable, etc...) in parallel.
+This is unsatisfactory as we want to be able to navigate our project freely and work on multiple components (test-suite, library, executable, etc...) in parallel.

 In a project such as `hie-bios`, we have more than one component, in particular we have four: